Article by Stuart McClymont

 PHASE II - Restoring Normal ROM, Strength

-As your pain and inflammation settles, your physiotherapist will turn their attention to restoring your normal elbow joint range of motion, muscle length and resting tension, muscle strength, endurance and proprioception.
+As your pain and inflammation settle, your physiotherapist will turn their attention to restoring your normal elbow joint range of motion, muscle length and resting tension, muscle strength, endurance and proprioception.

 Please ask your physio for their advice.